Program offers Stafford students industry certification

 “The sooner we have these future engineers thinking about how better to do their job, the better we are as an industry,” she said.
 “It gives us the confidence that they have an understanding of work flow and the need for continuous improvement.”

-There is also a financial benefit: Employees that are already Lean certified do not need to undergo training when hired, which saves companies money.
+There is also a financial benefit: Employees who are already Lean certified do not need to undergo training when hired, which saves companies money.

 VMEC, which already offers Lean training to companies, agreed to help Babb to develop a version for students.
 After getting the blessing of the state Agency of Education, Stafford became the first school in the state to offer the certification.